 Types of Brand Names

-A brand’s name can reinforce the value it provides as the brand name is the extension of the brand.
-There are a number of alternatives to choose from when you are developing a name for your service, product, or business.
+A perfect brand name can reinforce its value as the brand name is the extension of the brand.
+When you are developing a name for your service, product, or business, there are several alternatives to choose from.
+When you are developing a name for your service, product, or business, there are several alternatives to choose from to ensure it is a memorable brand.
 You may:

 --> Take a word out of context like Google.